tushar-sharma/tushar-sharma.github.io/_posts/2023-12-12-javascript-promises-async-await.md

 console.log(`${foo} has ${bar} words.`);
 ```

-In this snippet, we define a sentence and count the words manually.
-However, in practical applications, we may need to fetch data from external sources, which leads us to asynchronous operations.
+This code executes sequentially.
+But what if you need to perform an operation that depends on data from a server or an API?

+### Introducing Promises

-A Promise is a special JavaScript object representing the eventual completion or failure of an asynchronous operation and its resulting value.
+A Promise in JavaScript is an object that represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

 Consider the following example where we make an API request using the `axios` library: